Scope of this article about soundproofing.

 Sound Transmission Class (STC)

-As I have already mentioned, sound loudness perception depends on frequency (or range of frequencies) of sound.
-STC is designed to approximate the soundproofing effectiveness for airborne speech sounds, which are sounds with the range of frequencies typical to speech (125 Hz to 4000 Hz; Hz is metric designation for "cycles per second").
+As I have already mentioned, sound loudness perception depends on the frequency (or range of frequencies) of sound.
+STC is designed to approximate the soundproofing effectiveness for airborne speech sounds, which are sounds with the range of frequencies typical to speech (125 Hz to 4000 Hz; Hz is the metric designation for "cycles per second").
 STC is not as good a representation for soundproofing effectiveness for other than speech sounds, such as music, noise generated by machinery, or other noises.

 Impact Isolation Class (IIC)